 The exporter/importer (and/or their agents) will choose which one to use.
 This section provides details about the implications of each possible procedure for hauliers.

 - TIR Convention movements

 - Additional requirements for moving specific goods into the EU .

 - Moving goods between Ireland and Northern Ireland

-Until 31 December 2021, there are different customs requirements for controlled goods and non-controlled goods.
+For movement of goods from Ireland to Great Britain, there are different customs requirements for controlled goods and non-controlled goods.